Gena Branscombe: Career

 Gena Branscombe founded her own women's chorus, the Branscombe Choral (1934-1954), with members from New Jersey, New York City boroughs, and Connecticut.
 Membership consisted of women from all walks of life, from professionally trained musicians to amateurs who could not read music.
 She held all these forces together as conductor, composer, promoter and fund raiser.
 Yearly concerts were given at Town Hall and the Broadway Tabernacle Church.
 The Choral performed at the first United Nations, on nationwide radio broadcasts and sang Christmas carols for the commuters at Pennsylvania Station and Grand Central Station.

 Prominent opera and concert singers of the era performed her art songs on recital programs across the United States and in Europe.
 In 1908, Metropolitan Opera soprano Lillian Nordica performed Branscombe's "Hail Bounteous May" during a national recital tour.
 Many renowned recitalists of the period including David Bispham, Norman Jolliffe, Gladys Buckhout and George Hamlin performed her songs regularly.
 In 1947, internationally acclaimed soprano Mary Bothwell presented a recital at The Hague featuring Branscombe's songs.
-Classical trumpeter Edna White, the first person ever to present a solo trumpet recital at Carnegie Hall in New York City, performed Branscombe's "Procession" from her Quebec Suite.
+Classical trumpeter Edna White, the first person to present a solo trumpet recital at Carnegie Hall in New York City, performed Branscombe's "Procession" from her Quebec Suite.

 Branscombe participated in several professional organizations outside the musical mainstream.
 She held national office for the General Federation of Women's Clubs, National League of American Pen Women, National Federation of Music Clubs, Society of American Women Composers and American Society of Composers, Authors and Poets and Altusa International.

 Her extended involvement with the General Federation of Women's Clubs established Branscombe as a mentor and conductor.
 From 1930 to 1935 she was Chairman of American Music and Folksong Committee and a member of the executive board until 1945.

 The Golden Jubilee Convention of the General Federation of Women's Clubs, held in 1941 in Atlantic City, New Jersey, featured a mass chorus of one thousand members from across the United States conducted by Gena Branscombe.
 Working over a year in advance, Branscombe created a concert program featuring works by herself, Mabel Daniels, Harriet Ware, Edgar Stillman Kelley, Mozart, Haydn and others.
 She detailed a list of instructions for the music's preparation and sent these to the conductors of the club choruses nationwide.
 In Atlantic City, with only one rehearsal of the combined one thousand, the concert was considered a stirring performance, with one thousand women from across the United States raising their voices to American music.